 Boolean Girl has proven curriculum used to teach over 10,000 girls and boys to code.
-This summer we are modifying our instructor training program for teachers.
+We have modified our instructor training program for teachers.
 This won’t be a “one-and-done” training session with recorded videos.
 Our staff, that includes elementary school teachers will provide a live instructor to engage and inspire teachers and a collection of proven curricula and other resources teachers can use to teach STEM in school (or online).

 As part of the program we will provide certification for the teachers, so they can fulfill their requirements for continuing education.

 For the first cohort we are looking for teachers that are: